lionelmace/iks-lab/book/deploy-app.md

 1. Select the file `ingress-tls-deploy.yaml` .

-1. Replace all the values wrapped in <> with the appropriate values.
+1. Replace all the values wrapped in <...> with the appropriate values:
-Region would be `eu-de` for Frankfurt (3 changes).
-Namespace would be the private registry `lab-users` (1 change).
-Cluster-name would be `lab-cluster-1` (3 changes).
+    * registry-region    such as `de` for Frankfurt
+    * registry-namespace such as `lab-registry`
+    * cluster-name       such as `eu-de` for Frankfurt
+    * cluster-name       such as `lab-cluster-1`

     Your YAML file should look as follows:
     ```yaml